Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during therapy.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Do not take naltrexone and bupropion combination with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
 Do not start taking naltrexone and bupropion combination during the 2 weeks after you stop a MAO inhibitor.
 Wait 2 weeks after stopping naltrexone and bupropion combination before you start taking a MAO inhibitor.
-If you take them together or do not wait 2 weeks, you may have confusion, agitation, restlessness, stomach or bowel symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.
+If you take them together or do not wait 2 weeks, you may have confusion, agitation, restlessness, stomach or bowel symptoms, a sudden high body temperature, an extremely high blood pressure, or severe seizures.

 Do not use naltrexone and bupropion combination if you are also using Zyban® to quit smoking or Aplenzin® or Wellbutrin® for depression, because they also contain bupropion.
-Also, do not take this medicine if you are using or have used narcotic drugs (such as buprenorphine, methadone, or other habit-forming painkillers) within the past 7 to 10 days.
+Also, do not take this medicine if you are using or have used narcotic drugs (eg, buprenorphine, methadone, or other habit-forming painkillers) within the past 7 to 10 days.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these side effects, tell your doctor right away.